-Report by the Acting Director for Housing and Wellbeing
+Report by the Director for Communities

-- 1.1.
-The report before Council sets out a motion received from Councillor Sally Smith which has been seconded by Councillor Carl Walker. - 1.2.
-Council is asked to deal with the motion under provisions set out in paragraph 14 of the Council Procedure Rules (under part 4 of the Council Constitution Rules of Procedure).
+Purpose The report before Council sets out a motion received from Councillor Lee Cowen and seconded by Councillor Ann Bridges.
+Council is asked to deal with the motion under provisions set out in paragraph 14 of the Council Procedure Rules (under part 4 of the Council Constitution - Rules of Procedure).

 2.1.
-The Council is asked to determine the motion as set out in Annex A to this report.
+That Council determine the motion as set out in annex A to this report.